paoqi1997/sundries/kubernetes/README.md

 # Print the logs for a container in a pod or specified resource.
 $ kubectl logs your-pod

+# Create a resource from a file or from stdin.
 $ kubectl create -f nginx-service.yaml

 # Returns the Kubernetes URL for a service in your local cluster.